astropy/astropy/docs/io/fits/appendix/header_transition.rst

   as with a normal `dict`, ``header['NAXIS'] = 1`` will either update the NAXIS keyword if it already exists, or add a new NAXIS keyword with a value of ``1`` if it does not exist.
-In the old interface this would return a ``KeyError`` if NAXIS did not exist, and the only way to add a new keyword was through the update() method.
+In the old interface this would return a `~.exceptions.KeyError` if NAXIS did not exist, and the only way to add a new keyword was through the update() method.

   By default, new keywords added in this manner are added to the end of the header, with a few FITS-specific exceptions: